brotatotes/bht-automation/bht gen 1/Romans/Chapter 2/Romans 2 6 bht.md

 3. "God will render to evil men according to the true desert of their evil deeds; and of his own free grace will render to good men, whom he has made so by his grace, what is suitable and agreeable to those good works."

 ### John Wesley:
-1. "The verse reminds us that God is the ultimate judge who sees and knows everything, even the hidden motives of our hearts."
+1. "The verse reminds us that God is the ultimate judge and that He sees and knows everything, even the hidden motives of our hearts."
-2. "It serves as a warning against passivity and indifference, urging us to take action and defend those who are being oppressed or treated unjustly."
+2. "It serves as a warning against indifference and apathy, urging us to take action and speak up for those who are oppressed and in need."
 3. "This verse also highlights the importance of personal responsibility and accountability, reminding us that we will be held accountable for our actions or lack thereof."